GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] Your `JavaScript` must be written in `ES5`
 - [ ] Your `JavaScript` should follow this [style guide](https://google.github.io/styleguide/jsguide.html)
 - [ ] The Calculator display should not be an `<input>`
-- [ ] Typing a number at any point should be reflected by the calculator
+- [ ] Typing a relevant key at any point should be reflected by the calculator
+- [ ] Typing a relevant key should cause the corresponding button on the calculator to appear to have been pressed.
+AKA flash active.
 - [ ] The state of the calculator should not be stored in the `DOM`
 - [ ] The mathematical operations for your calculator should each be a function outside of any click handler
-- [ ] Then a keyboard key is pressed the corresponding button on the calculator should flash active
 - [ ] When the length of the number displayed exceeds the width available, the font-size should deterministically drop

 ### Stage 3

-In stage 3 you are going to have two calculators on the page.
-You'll have to find the places in your code that are not componentized so two calculators can operate at the same time with independent state.
+In stage 3 you are going to add a second calculator to the page.
+Both calculators will be exactly the same but work independently.
+This will likely require you to refactor some of the JavaScript you wrote in stage 2.

 ##### In this stage you will be using the following skills:

 - Event delegation
 - JavaScript Constructors
+- Componentization

 ##### During this phase you should…